Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 **Watch One Pace.**

 Good luck.
-See you in a few months.
+Share your project on r/OnePace so I can see it!

 ---